First Posted January 5, 2013.

 There are two continuum that we all live on.

-One is between our talent and our skills.
+Between our talent and our skills.

-The other is between what we love and what we hate.
+Between what we love and what we hate.

 The Talent - Skills Continuum